 Don’t let this happen again

 Bang, bang!
 That's the sound of the NCAA's hammer coming down on the Penn State football program today.
 Nobody knew what to expect when it was announced this weekend that the NCAA would hand down its penalty on Penn State for the Sandusky scandal.
 Sports writers have called it a working death penalty.
 The penalties: a $60 million fine, vacation of wins from 1998-2011 (111), a four-year postseason ban, players may transfer and play immediately at other schools, and the athletic department on probation for five years.
 If Penn State football ever gets to another bowl game it will be a miracle.
 The penalties are unprecedented and will set the Nittany Lions back decades.
 Hopefully all the athletes can find a new program and be successful.
 Most importantly, hopefully everyone can learn from what happened at Penn State and this never happens again.

-Don’t let heat slow you down
+Page 2 of 2 - Don’t let heat slow you down

 A combination of scorching summer heat and the occasional unbearably humid day would leave anyone seeking refuge among places that offer refreshingly cool air conditioning.
 It may seem more appealing to stay inside, chill on the couch, and if the AC is cold enough, cuddle up with a blanket; however, complacency does one’s health no good.
 One should be aiming to participate in at least 30 minutes of physical activity a day to get the heart pumping and keep healthy.
 Staying active also helps release endorphins, the “feel good” drug, which aides in remaining energized throughout the day and keeps sluggishness at bay.
 Ideal times to go outside would be the early morning or late evening, when temperatures are cooler.
 For younger kids, a water fight would be a fun way to fend off boredom while also soaking up some summer sun. – Yvette Reyes, Times intern

 Time for a rain dance